 - the prevention of changes or the minimisation of the risk of changes in the marine ecosystem, which are not potentially reversible over two or three decades.

-There are 26 commission members with voting rights and eight other parties to the Convention (non-voting).
+There are 26 commission members with voting rights and ten other parties to the Convention (non-voting).
 View the list of CCAMLR Members.

 Australian involvement in CCAMLR